 Healthy Kids, Healthy Future: Healthy Kids, Healthy Future is a nationwide call-to-action that empowers child care and early education providers to make positive health changes in children that could last a lifetime.
 On their website you can find trainings and resources focused on nurturing healthy eaters.

-Centers for Disease Control and Prevention (CDC): CDC is helping our nation’s children grow up healthy and strong by creating resources to help partners improve obesity prevention programs and use nutrition standards.
-Child care providers and parents can explore this page for information and practical strategies on feeding healthy foods and drinks to infants and toddlers, from birth to 24 months of age visit this site.
+Centers for Disease Control and Prevention (CDC): The CDC is helping our nation’s children grow up healthy and strong by creating resources to help partners improve obesity prevention programs and use nutrition standards.
+Child care providers and parents can explore this page for information and practical strategies on feeding healthy foods and drinks to infants and toddlers from birth to 24 months of age.

 Florida Department of Health Child Care Food Program (CCFP): The Child Care Food Program provides reimbursement for nutritious meals and snacks served to children in child care settings.
-The CCFP helps child care facilities implement “best practices” to ensure children have access to a variety of nutritious foods for healthy growth and to reduce obesity risk.
+The CCFP helps child care facilities implement best practices to ensure children have access to a variety of nutritious foods in an effort to promote healthy growth and reduce obesity risk.
 To find out how your organization can participate in the Child Care Food Program click here.

 In partnership with Child Care Aware, Florida’s HEROs created a Child Care Food Program Story Map for Palm Beach and the Treasure Coast.
 This map shows the CCFP participation status of all ECEs in Palm Beach and the Treasure Coast.
-It also shows if these centers are in areas with low access to supermarkets or grocery stores and a high number of families that may be eligible.
+It also shows which of these centers are in areas with low access to supermarkets or grocery stores, as well as those with a high number of families that may be eligible.
 This tool can help identify additional opportunities to expand CCFP participation and increase access to healthy, nutritious food among child ages 0 to 5.
 You can view the Story Map here: https://arcg.is/vP9ia